Magesh-Babu/ML_Powered_Price_Engine/README.md

 - R² Score (1.0) suggests the model captures 100% of the variance in the target variable, meaning the model predictions align almost perfectly with actual prices.
 - MAPE (0.08%) shows that the model's predictions are off by less than one-tenth of one percent, making it extremely reliable even in percentage terms — especially useful in business reporting contexts.

-These metrics are consistent with a model that is both well-fitted and generalizable to the test set.
-However, the real-world data drift or feedback may introduce noise over time, so the pipeline is designed to support continuous learning and feedback integration to maintain this level of accuracy.
+It's important to note that the exceptionally high performance metrics observed here are a result of utilizing a controlled, synthesized, or highly cleaned experimental dataset designed to robustly demonstrate the capabilities and architecture of the model development pipeline.
+While indicative of the pipeline's potential, real-world data would typically introduce complexities such as data drift and noise, leading to more nuanced performance outcomes.
+This project primarily showcases the end-to-end process and robustness of the system design.

 ## Price Prediction and Uncertainty